apigee/trireme/MAINTENANCE.md

 Sometimes the validation step fails, so you can't do the release.
 This might happen if a file upload breaks.

+The best thing to do in this case is to go to "target/checkout" and "npm publish" the individual modules.

+However, if you did "mvn release:cleanup" first then you might need to rebuild the release manually.

 In that case, you can: